 Chocotorta

 The chocotorta (personally, my favorite) is a no-bake cake layered with chocolate cookies, dulce de leche, and cream cheese.
-Originally born in home kitchens, it became so popular that it’s now served even in high-end restaurants, though many will tell you nothing beats the homemade version, slightly messy and full of nostalgia.
-It’s proof that a great Argentine dish doesn’t need fancy techniques, just creativity and the right mix of flavors.
+Originally born in home kitchens, it is a fiercely local tradition—slightly messy, full of nostalgia, and proof that a great Argentine dish doesn’t need fancy techniques, just creativity and the right mix of flavors.

-Every Sunday lunch in Argentina seems to end the same way: with flan.
-Smooth caramel custard, often topped with both whipped cream and dulce de leche (flan mixto), is a dessert that crosses generations.
-It may not be flashy, but it’s part of the rhythm of everyday local food culture, showing that simplicity can be just as satisfying as any elaborate cake.
+Every Sunday family lunch in Argentina, and almost every meal at a classic local bodegón (traditional neighborhood restaurant), seems to end the exact same way: with flan.
+This smooth caramel custard, ideally topped with a generous dollop of both whipped cream and dulce de leche (we proudly call it flan mixto), is a dessert that crosses generations.

 Drinks and Rituals